inventhouse/statemachine/sled.md

 All the `Named Rules:` and `Add Rules:` blocks will be coalesced so the named rules will be available to all add rules commands even if they were defined later in the file.

 Additionally, rules named on the command-line can override ones defined in the file and any added on the command-line will have higher precedence.
-For example, to see all the lines that the `DropAll` rule would've dropped, we can run:
+For example, to dimly see all the lines that the `DropAll` rule would've dropped, we can run:

-`> cat status.txt | ./sled -f statusparser.sled -r ":DropAll:T:::F:D> {i}"`
+`> cat status.txt | ./sled -f statusparser.sled -r ":DropAll:T:::F:{s.dim}D> {i}{s.off}"`

+(Note that some lines are handled by other rules, so this doesn't actually show every dropped line.)

 To Do
 -----